sahajpatel008/mySchedules/README.md

 You would need to make a user and a database under that user.
 Go to pgadmin4 and make another user.

-1. Servers -> Login/Group Roles
+1. Servers -> Postgresql 17 -> Login/Group Roles
 2. Right click, and create a new user.